Here are 10 of the best things to do in Dubrovnik, one of Croatia’s most famous and beautiful coastal cities.

 6. Stroll Through the Old Town

-Full of steep staircases, narrow alleyways, and an abundance of stone infrastructure, this Old Town is especially enticing.
+Most European cities have an Old Town, and Dubrovnik is no exception.
+Full of steep staircases, narrow alleyways, and an abundance of stone infrastructure, the Dubrovnik Old Town is especially enticing.

+Dubrovnik’s Old Town is even a UNESCO World Heritage Site.
 It’s easy to get lost while meandering through the maze of hilly streets.
 But you are sure to find beauty around every corner.

 There are lots of bars, restaurants, and cafes scattered throughout the Old Town, so be sure to rest your legs and indulge in some local cuisine while exploring.